Simple steps from INTRA to successfully counsel women about intrauterine contraception (IUC) in under 7 minutes.

 These videos demonstrate that it is possible to have a simple, short, & very effective counselling session about IUC in under 7 minutes.

-To support contraceptive counselling in the UK, the Bayer Women’s Health team have developed virtual reality technology to help deliver LARC counselling to patients.
-The LARC VR programme offers virtual reality and interactive content to help women understand the different options available when considering Long Acting Reversible Contraceptives.
+To support contraceptive counselling in the UK, the Bayer Women's Health team have developed technology to help deliver LARC counselling to patients.
+The Digital Contraceptive Counselling tool offers interactive content to help women understand the different options available when considering contraceptive methods, including Long Acting Reversible Contraceptives.
+The following video is a brief introduction to the Digital Contraceptive Counselling tool.